fbpx

 The trick to the perfect kale stem pesto is blanching your garlic.
 I find this helps to tone down the overpowering garlic flavor, especially for individuals who may have a harder time digesting raw garlic.
 That being said, if you’re a huge fan of garlic, skip this step and feel free to add more garlic!

-How to blanch your garlic cloves?
+How to blanch garlic cloves

 Print

-Kale Stem & Basil Pesto
+Kale Stem Pesto With Basil

 • Author: The Wise Consumer